alisonlei/AAT-Statistics-Review-/GUIDES/Git guide.md

+[If viewing this in Git, click the </> button above to see the below properly.
+The IDE messes up the embedding]

 1. Download the latest version of our project, either through Git Bash cloning or by downloading the zip from the GitLab website

 2. Work on your code within this folder